 - Netflix, delved into marketing by partnering with best-in-class brands like Coke, Nike, Burger King, and Baskin Robbins to build deep connections with their fans for the launch of “Stranger Things” season 3.

-- Netflix is expected spend US$ 13 Bn on original TV content, and for this amount, the company is expected to release 82 feature films and produce or procure 700 new or exclusively licensed television shows.
+- Netflix is expected to spend US$ 13 Bn on original TV content, and for this amount, the company is expected to release 82 feature films and produce or procure 700 new or exclusively licensed television shows.
 The company also plans to spend US$ 2 billion to market its service and content.

 - In February 2018, Netflix released the first episode of Ricky Gervais’s stand-up comedy.
 In 2016, Ricky Gervais signed up for two special episodes with Netflix, and the company paid US$ 40 Million in total for the two projects.